-I am a co-organizer of the Detroit Kite Festival, an inclusive community celebration uplifting creativity, history, and communal play.
+I was a co-organizer of the 2017 Detroit Kite Festival, an inclusive community celebration uplifting creativity, history, and communal play.
 While the first year of this festival was 2017, we drew on a long legacy of kite-flying and making in Detroit and cherish the history from which we built.

 Victory Kitchen is a pop-up kitchen and resource center.
 It was born in Berkeley and recently relocated to Detroit.
 Victory Kitchen focuses on equitable access to food, personal growth through creative expression, and community service.
 Core activities include a donation-based biweekly dinner and craft night, an artist in residence program, and many intermittent workshops and collaborations with local organizations.